SunxLite/MUSIQue4U/readme.txt

-Musique4U is a simple database program in Java that organizes your music playlist by Title, Artist, Genere, and Year released.
-It features an user login system which enable multiple profile, sharing, etc.. by Sunny Li, and Leo Liu.
+Musique4U is a simple music database application written in Java.
+It organizes your music playlist by Title, Artist, Genere, and Year released.
+It features user profile system which allows personal playlist, sharing, etc..

+by Sunny Li, and Leo Liu.